NetApp/FSx-ONTAP-samples-scripts/EKS/Migrate-Backup-EKS-Applications/README.md

-# Trident Protect Migrate PVC Storage Class
+# Migrate and Backup EKS Applications with Trident Protect

 This is a sample for setting up your Kubernetes application to be backed up by Trident Protect with an option to migrate it from one storage class to another.